impleri/mechanema/readme.md

 "Give me a place to stand on, and I will move the Earth." -- Archimedes

-Machanema are (simple) machines.
+Mechanema are (simple) machines.
 In ancient Greece, it was believed that there were just a few simple machines.
 Heron of Alexandria in his _Mechanics_ listed them as: lever, windlass, pulley, wedge, and screw.
 With just these five machines, one could in theory set any object into motion.
 During the Renaissance, these simple